jigapateloti/OTI_Perf_MCP/README.md

 Notes:
 - Keep `.env` out of version control (add to `.gitignore`).
 - `LRE_DOMAIN`, `LRE_PROJECT`, and `TENANT_ID` are used by the SDK to scope requests to the correct domain/project/tenant.
-- What this setup is
-- Why it exists
-- How it works
-- How to start the server
-- How to run chat‑based commands
-- How all files fit together

 ---